stateless-solutions/compatibility-layer/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 Please take a moment to review these guidelines to make the process smooth and productive.

+## Pull Requests for Adding Support for a new chain type

+Please contact stateless team or add an issue about it!

 ## Pull Requests for Adding Support for a New Chain of existing chain type

 If you are adding support for a new blockchain, follow these instructions carefully: